 It’s not because she is ashamed, but because she believes that she has wronged him.
 Her conversation with Jordan leaves her deeply disturbed.
 When she goes to speak to Nina’s mother, the older woman urges her to live her life.
 Standing at that important juncture of her life, Cassie chooses to hope again.
 She scraps the plans she made for Al and takes the initiative to reach out to Ryan.
 They reunite, and she introduces him to her parents, who, in turn, begin to hope as well.

 The revelation that Ryan was also there during the incident breaks Cassie beyond repair.
 The shock and heartbreak she experiences, there is no coming back from that.
 When she confronts him, he offers the tired, old response that he was “just a kid.”
 She finally sees him for what he truly is, a coward who adheres to his moral values when it suits him.
-After that, it becomes rather easy for her to blackmail him into revealing to her the location of the cabin where Al’s bachelor party is going to be hosted.
+After that, it becomes rather easy for her to blackmail him and reveal to her the location of the cabin where Al’s bachelor party is going to be hosted.

 Read More: Is Promising Young Woman a True Story?